 To deal with insects, slugs, and snails, there’s no need to use chemical pesticides.
 Other methods are safer and just as efficient.

 Also, chemical pesticides are indiscriminate - they kill good and bad bugs alike.
 You don’t want to harm bees and ladybugs, for instance, since the former are the kings of pollinators, and the latter eat the bugs that eat your plants.

 Instead, stick with substances that are non-toxic to humans and pets, but fatal to the creepy-crawlers you’re targeting.

-For instance, everyone has probably heard that beer is a great choice for combating slugs, but you don’t need to go buy a six-pack.
+For instance, everyone has probably heard that beer is an excellent choice for combating slugs, but you don’t need to buy a six-pack.
 Soda, fruit juices, and even sugar water work just as well.
-Simply pour a small amount in shallow tins or bowls (an empty and rinsed-out tuna or cat-food can works great) and place around the garden.
+Just pour a small amount into shallow tins or bowls (an empty and rinsed-out tuna or cat-food can work great) and place around the garden.

 You may also want to create an inhospitable climate for the ground-dwellers.
 Crushed eggshells sprinkled around the stems of each plant are great at keeping bugs and slugs off the plants.
 Likewise, a border of coarse sand in a ring around each plant, and the garden as a whole, will deter snails and slugs, who don’t care for the texture.

 Finally, there’s the matter of your plants themselves.
-Aim to keep your plants strong and healthy.
+Aim to keep your plants active and healthy.
 That will help them be more resistant to pest damage.
 Inspect your plants often.
 Trim or remove damaged leaves and plants.
 And weed carefully - weeds can both attract and serve as cover for insect pests.
-Alway get your plants from a certified plant nursery also to prevent diseases.
+Always get your plants from a certified plant nursery also to prevent diseases.